chris1111/Patch-HD4000-Monterey/README.md

 ### Simple macOS app for patching Intel HD 4000 on macOS Monterey 12

 ### Credit: Base on [Jacklude](https://github.com/jacklukem) work
+- Warning: this package replaces system files and could render your system unbootable.
 - To using this program SIP security (Fully disable) csrutil disable csrutil authenticated-root disable
 - Gatekeeper must be disable